HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 Our internal algorithm tries to create a test of 90 min duration first, however if there are not enough questions then it will fall back to 75, 60, 45 minutes in order.
 These are the durations with which we had started and had the following restrictions or limitations:

-* It will never auto generate a test less than 45 min
+* It will never auto-generate a test less than 45 min
 * A test’s actual configuration can be displayed +5 or -10 min
 * If too many skills are added the duration can be longer than 90 min
 * The duration would alter if the initial load of skill set is changed